• Room 03.020 - CEM

 What are the mechanistic bases of the translocation of O-antigen LPS biosynthesis intermediates across the plasma membrane?

-How Bcc bacteria can survive the attack of antimicrobial cationic peptides and other antibiotics?
+How can Bcc bacteria survive the attack of antimicrobial cationic peptides and other antibiotics?

 How does intracellular B. cenocepacia delay phagosome maturation and phagosomal acidification?